 By hiring remote workers to take care of order fulfillment, you can save yourself a lot of heartache (and money) down the road.
 Keep your customers happy and outsource this task to a dedicated remote worker.
 You’ll be happy you did.

 Keeping your customers happy is likely taking up 20 or more hours a week right now, isn’t it?
-Sometimes, it can even be a full time job in itself.
+Sometimes, it can even be full time work in itself.
 From answering questions and nurturing prospective buyers to professionally handling unhappy customers, customer service is a time consuming (yet critical) part of your eCommerce business.
 And it can distract you from other important tasks that keep your business running smoothly … which leads to more unhappy customers.
 This can actually become a vicious cycle if it gets out of control.